-Anyone (even an animal) coughing still sets off a five-alarm fire kind of panic.
-Only a few cats were reported to be infected with Coronavirus, but there are a number of more likely (no less concerning) reasons why your kitty might be coughing.
-For felines, true coughing is a reflexive way to keep airways clear.
-They don’t clear their throats before making an announcement — It’s tuna o’clock! — so when they cough there’s probably something legit triggering it.
+Your kitty doesn’t smoke cigars and isn’t clearing their throat to make an announcement — It’s tuna o’clock! — so why are they coughing?
+For felines, true coughing is a reflexive way to keep airways clear, and there’s usually something legit triggering it.
 As an emergency relief veterinarian, I help pet parents figure out the source of their cats’ cough and how to cure it.
 Here’s what you need to know the next time your kitty starts hacking.

 What causes a cat to cough?

 There are many possible reasons for a cat to cough, but we’ll start with feline asthma and chronic bronchitis since they are the most common causes.
 In feline asthma, also known as feline allergic bronchitis, allergens trigger respiratory system inflammation, airway spasms, and increased mucus production.
 Besides coughing, your cat may wheeze or appear winded after exercise.
 These triggers can be seasonal, like spring ‘pollening,’ or environmental, such as smoke, essential oils, dust, mold, potpourri, and household sprays.